gvwilson/thirdbit/fiction/maddy-roo/index.md

 to hug the daughters she feared she might never see again is one of them.
-Mama Roo put her arms around Sindy and Maddy and squeezed them so tight that Maddy could barely breathe.
+Mama Roo put her arms around Sindy and Maddy and squeezed them so tightly that Maddy could barely breathe.
 She didn't care—she could breathe later.
-Just then the familiar warm smell of her mother's fur was all she needed.
+In that moment the familiar warm smell of her mother's fur was all she needed.

 "Don't you ever scare me like that again, either of you,"